merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ### Cultures

-We cultured the four isolate strains belonging to the Roseobacter clade individually and in co-cultures of two, three, and all four strains.
-We set up each treatment in triplicates.
-The artificial seawater minimal medium used in the experiment contained 1 g/L of glucose, trace elements, vitamins, and a bicarbonate buffer.
+We cultured four isolates that belonged to three genera (*Pelagimonas*, *Sulfitobacter*, *Phaeobacter*) within the family *Roseobacteraceae*, a diverse clade of heterotrophic bacteria in a combinatorial fashion (i.e., as individuals as well as co-cultures two, three, and all four strains) as triplicates using an artificial seawater minimal medium, which contained 1 g/L of glucose, trace elements, vitamins, and a bicarbonate buffer.

-The four strains were found to have divergent metabolic capabilities from their genomes and substrate utilization preferences in culture. *Pelagimonas varians* SH4-1 (**SH4**) has a more extensive set of sugar metabolism genes than the other three strains, and grew on a variety of organic acids and monosaccharides, as well as a few polysaccharides.
+The four strains had divergent metabolic capabilities from their genomes and substrate utilization preferences in culture. *Pelagimonas varians* SH4-1 (**SH4**) has a more extensive set of sugar metabolism genes than the other three strains, and grew on a variety of organic acids and monosaccharides, as well as a few polysaccharides.
 In the glucose minimal medium, SH4 had a negligible lag phase and grew to a higher optical density compared to the other strains. *Phaeobacter* sp. **SH40** and *Sulfitobacter* sp.
 SH22-1 (**SH22**) grew well on organic acids and relatively poorly on sugars, and *Sulfitobacter* sp.
 SH24-1b (**SH24**) exhibited limited growth on all tested substrates.
 After a longer lag phase compared to SH4, the three other strains also grew more slowly to stationary phase.

 Growth in co-culture contrasted with growth in monoculture.
 The observed growth exceeded modeled growth based on competitive glucose consumption, especially in co-cultures with SH4.
 The discrepancy between co-culture growth curves and models generally increased with the addition of strains, suggesting metabolic cross-feeding across strains.